How to Become a Digital Nomad in Chiang Mai

 Renting Apartments

 If you are just testing the waters before deciding to settle in Chiang Mai as a digital nomad, you can rent an Airbnb room instead of paying an advance for an apartment.
-There are clean, efficient, and cozy hotels you can snag for as little as $15 per night.
+There are clean, efficient, and cozy hotels you can snag for as little as US$15 per night.

 Please note that you need to book an Airbnb for more than 30 days.
 Otherwise, it’s considered illegal here.

 If you’re already set on living in Chiang Mai, then you can look for a long-term lease.
-The easiest way to to search for rental properties is to use a website like hipflat.
+The easiest way to search for rental properties is to use a website like Hipflat.
 Hipflat makes it easy to search for rental properties based on your needs, like whether you want to rent a house or a condo, how many bedrooms you’d like, and how much you want to pay.

 Whichever property website you use to search for rentals, be sure to look with a skeptical eye.
 You might find some listings for only THB900 per month.
 But owners post these low prices as a way to lure in potential tenants.
-As the saying goes: All is fair in love and war.

 Getting Around